starlinglab/integrity-backend/README.md

 pipenv run server
 ```

-## Configuration via env variables
+## Configuration

-You can use a local `.env` file in development for setting environment variables.
-See `.env.example` for available variables, and `config.py` for the place where the variables are loaded.
+The server is configured entirely via environment variables.
+See [config.py](./starling-capture-api/config.py) for the available variables and some notes about each.
+In development, you can use a local `.env` file setting environment variables.
+See `.env.example` for an example.

+Most importantly, you will need to provide:
+* `CLAIM_TOOL_PATH`: A path to a fully working `claim_tool` binary.
+The server should have permissions to execute it, and it should be correctly configured with its keys.
+* `IMAGES_DIR`: A path to a directory to store images.
+The server will need write access to this directory.
+This will be the persistent storage for the received images with their attestations.

 ## Creating and sending JWTs in development